Hezbollah: Social services

 Hezbollah not only has armed and political wings—it also boasts an extensive social development program.
 Hezbollah currently operates at least four hospitals, twelve clinics, twelve schools and two agricultural centres that provide farmers with technical assistance and training.
 It also has an environmental department and an extensive social assistance program.
 Medical care is also cheaper than in most of the country's private hospitals and free for Hezbollah members.

 According to CNN, "Hezbollah did everything that a government should do, from collecting the garbage to running hospitals and repairing schools."
 In July 2006, during the war with Israel, when there was no running water in Beirut, Hezbollah was arranging supplies around the city.
-Lebanese Shiites "see Hezbollah as a political movement and a social service provider as much as it is a militia."
+Lebanese Shiites "see Hezbollah as a political movement and a social service provider as much as it is a militia".
 Hezbollah also rewards its guerrilla members who have been wounded in battle by taking them to Hezbollah-run amusement parks.

 Hezbollah is, therefore, deeply embedded in the Lebanese society.

 Political activities

 Hezbollah along with Amal is one of two major political parties in Lebanon that represent Shiite Muslims.
-Unlike Amal, whose support is predominantly in the south of the country, Hezbollah maintains broad-based support in all three areas of Lebanon with a majority Shia Muslim population: in the south, in Beirut and its surrounding area, and in the northern Beqaa valley and Hirmil region.
-It holds 14 of the 128 seats in the Parliament of Lebanon and is a member of the Resistance and Development Bloc.
-According to Daniel L. Byman, it is "the most powerful single political movement in Lebanon."
+Unlike Amal, whose support is predominantly in Lebanon's south, Hezbollah maintains broad-based support in all three areas of Lebanon with a majority Shia Muslim population: in the south, in Beirut and its surrounding area, and in the northern Beqaa valley and Hirmil region.

+Hezbollah holds 14 of the 128 seats in the Parliament of Lebanon and is a member of the Resistance and Development Bloc.
+According to Daniel L. Byman, it is "the most powerful single political movement in Lebanon".
 Hezbollah, along with the Amal Movement, represents most of Lebanese Shi'a.
-However, unlike Amal, Hezbollah has not disarmed.
+Unlike Amal, Hezbollah has not disarmed.
 Hezbollah participates in the Parliament of Lebanon.